 April 1, 2016 presented with Life Membership to International Okinawan Budo-Kai

 I received my promotions up to and including 3rd degree black belt from Shihan Al Smith.
 Since being with the UMAA

 and Shihan Williams, he has promoted me to 4th degree black belt, May 5, 2005 I was given the rank of Renshi, a

 June 1, 2006 rank of Godan, 5th degree black belt.
-June 1, 2011 rank of 6th degree (rokudan)
+June 1, 2011 rank of 6th degree (rokudan) black belt.

 August 11, 2011 title of Kyoshi presented from Yoshimatsu Akamine Sensei Okinawa.